 - Talk with the doctor before you travel.
 You will need to bring enough of this drug for use during travel.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Very bad dizziness or passing out.
+- Dizziness or passing out.

-- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, or blurred eyesight.
+- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.

-- Any bruising or bleeding that is not normal.
+- Any unexplained bruising or bleeding.

 - Pain in arms or legs.

-- Irritation where the shot is given.
+- Pain where the shot was given.

 - It is given as a shot into a vein.

-- Your doctor may teach you how to give the shot.
+- If you will be giving your child the shot, your child’s doctor or nurse will teach you how to give the shot.

 - Wash your hands before and after use.